followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onCellPrepared.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed after the widget creates a cell.
+A function that is executed after a grid cell is created.
 <!--/shortDescription-->

 <!--fullDescription-->